-Annual GrowthSubdivision Staging Policy resolutions in effect between 1995 and 2001 contained Alternative Review Procedures that required any development approved under those procedures to receive each building permit no later than 4 years after the Planning Board approved the preliminary plan of subdivision for that development.
-Any outstanding development project approved under an Alternative Review Procedure is subject to the expiration dates in effect when that development project was approved, with the following 2 exceptions.
+Annual Growth Policy resolutions in effect between 1995 and 2001 contained Alternative Review Procedures that required any development approved under those procedures to receive each building permit no later than 4 years after the Planning Board approved the preliminary plan of subdivision for that development.
+Any outstanding development project approved under an Alternative Review Procedure is subject to the expiration dates in effect when that development project was approved.